 In addition, for a will to be valid in California, at least two individuals must witness the will.
 Likewise, oral wills are not allowed in the State.
 In order for a will to be valid, it must be reduced to writing, and the testator must sign it.
 If the testator is physically or mentally incapacitated to such an extent that he or she cannot physically sign the will, then the testator’s duly appointed guardian or conservator could fill in.
 Finally, a holographic will – otherwise known as a handwritten will – is allowed in the State of California because it complies with the writing requirement.
 An undated holographic will, however, could present a problem and might be deemed invalid under some circumstances.

-Contact an Orange County, California Will Attorney Today
+Contact an Orange County, Los Angeles County, Riverside County, San Bernardino County and San Diego County Will Attorney Today